pagesource/universal-react/README.md

 development of all types of projects, to achieve dependable delivery standards.
 This ecosystem doesn&apos;t intend to provide lot of out of the box code/components but a well configured development environment and delivery pipeline, having balanced focus to Static Code Quality, Performance, Processes, Security, Testability and Best Practices.
-This boilerplate will ensure that projects are meeting minimum quality and best practices through this ecosystem.
+This boilerplate will help project teams in building applications with great quality, by giving them more time to focus on business problems rather than web development chores.

 ## Ecosystem of this reference architecture 🎉